ZhuangLab/storm-analysis/doc/source/analysis.rst

 .. note:: The movie names that are loaded are the concatenation of ``basename`` and the values of
 	  the ``channelX_ext`` parameters.

-.. note:: The script ``find_offsets.py`` is useful for determining the frame difference, if any between
+.. note:: The script ``find_offsets.py`` is useful for determining the frame difference, if any, between
 	  movies from different cameras.
 This can be useful if the movies did not all start at the same time.

 Post-analysis